JohnTheCoolingFan/PlutoniumEnergy/README.md

 I didn't do much of specialised compatibility with other mods unless specified (here or in optional dependencies).

-* Krastorio 2 compatibility mod made by Midnighttigger: https://mods.factorio.com/mod/plutoniumenergy-krastorio2
+* Krastorio 2 compatibility mod by Midnighttigger: https://mods.factorio.com/mod/plutoniumenergy-krastorio2
+* Anotehr Krastorio 2 compatibility mod by peikk0: https://mods.factorio.com/mod/plutonium-energy-k2-bz-compat
 * Adjusted recipes for IR3
 * Specialized compatibility with Schall's Radioactive Waste
 * Fixes to work with Bob's Metals, Chemicals and Intermediates